carlonicora/minimalism-service-apiCaller/readme.md

 ### Prerequisite

-You should have read the [minimalism documentation](https://github.com/carlonicora/minimalism/readme.md) and understand the concepts of services in the framework.
+You should have read the [minimalism documentation](https://github.com/carlonicora/minimalism/readme.md) and understand the concepts of Services in the framework.

 Encrypter requires either the [cURL](https://www.php.net/manual/en/book.curl.php) extension in order to work.